HaymondM/CPP/README.md

 # CPP
-Here are some basic C++ projects I have worked on
+Here are some basic C++ projects I have worked on.